According to Allergy UK, a whopping 44% of British adults now suffer from at least one allergy.

-To start, calculate the volume in which you are going to use the air purifier by multiplying the length, width and the height of your room.
+To begin, calculate the volume in which you are going to use the air purifier by multiplying the length, width and the height of your room.

-To find out how many air changes in your room an air purifier will do in an hour simply find the airflow figure of the unit you are interested in, enter the dimensions of your room, and the handy calculator tool below will show you exactly how many air changes per hour you will have.
+To find out how many air changes an air purifier will do in an hour simply find a clean air delivery rate (CADR) of the unit you are interested in, enter the dimensions of your room, and the handy calculator below will show you exactly how many air changes per hour you will have.
 CADR rating indicates how fast an air purifier can clean the air within a particular size room.
 It provides a way to compare air purifierstaking into account both airflow and a filter's efficiency.

 Step 3.
 Decide on the maintenance cost of an air purifier

 Enjoying the pollutant-free air in your living or working space will involve individual costs, for example, the cost of electricity or replacement of filters or built-in modules such as UV-C and PCO units.